-Menthol can be used to help you with symptoms of a cold.
-If you have it to hand it can have a second use as a cat repellent.
+Menthol can be used to help you with the symptoms of a cold.
+If you have it to hand, it can have a second use as a cat repellent.
 However, some folks say that cats actually love it.
-So this may or may not work for you and if it doesn’t, use it to ease a cold instead!
+So, this may or may not work for you and if it doesn’t, use it to ease a cold instead!

-Peppermint will be very toxic to cats when used in an essential oil so make sure you dilute it very well in a spray bottle before using it.
+Peppermint will be very toxic to cats when used as an essential oil, so make sure you dilute it very well in a spray bottle before using it.

 Home remedies to stop cats pooping in the garden

 If you prefer to keep cats repelled naturally from your garden, then go for a home remedy.

 It’s easy to make your own repellent spray as per the recipe below.